Readers Note: My tribute below was first published June 6, 2007.

-The story of June 6, 1944 is familiar.
-And 63 years on, D-Day still interests, awes and inspires.
+The story of June 6, 1944 is familiar one which 63 years on still interests, awes and inspires.

 This tribute is in impressionist form: three brief "brush strokes" meant to suggest the whole.

-The first tells us a lot about the Allied Supreme Commander; in the second we follow a correspondent who sailed for Normandy not with the troops, but with doctors, nurses and corpsmen; and then a correspondent who walked Omaha Beach after the battle and tells us why we should remember it.
+The first tells about the Allied Supreme Commander; in the second we follow a correspondent who sailed for Normandy not with troops, but with doctors, nurses and corpsmen; and finally a correspondent walks along Omaha Beach after the battle and tells us why we must remember it.

 The men and women of D-Day had a commander worthy of them.